 About concurrent enrollment at M State

 M State is a member of the Minnesota State system and is accredited by the Higher Learning Commission.
-M State educates and serves more than 8,000 students in credit courses each year in more than 70 career and liberal arts programs online and on its campuses in Detroit Lakes, Fergus Falls, Moorhead and Wadena.
+The College educates and serves more than 7,000 students in credit courses each year in more than 70 career and liberal arts programs online and on its campuses in Detroit Lakes, Fergus Falls, Moorhead and Wadena.
 M State specializes in affordable and exceptional education, service and workforce training.
 We welcome all students and engage them in shaping their futures and their communities.